indexmod/archive/indexmod-encyclopedia.md

 layout: default
 published: true
 ---
 (Est. 2006, Moscow) a wiki-site based on the conseption of gybriding wiki, blockchain, ICO and social networking developing by Andrei Deinichenko from 2006 <span id="a1">[\[1\]](#f1)</span>.
-[Edit this page]

 # Manifesto

 The aim of Indexmod Encyclopedia to simplify wiki syntax for a pretty and light format.
 Following checklist explains few steps of creating and editing beautiful articles in Indexmod Encyclopedia.
-[Edit this page](http://prose.io/#indexmod/encyclopedia/edit/master/indexmod-encyclopedia.md)

 # History